To consider an application to grant a hackney carriage driver licence

 The Applicant was in attendance.

-Members asked questions on the background of the applicants driving history and around the four recorded instances.
+Members asked questions on the background of the applicants driving history and the current status of the documentation required.

 The Licensing and Compliance Officer and the applicant left the meeting while the Panel considered the application.

 Members considered the application, the officer’s report, the representations made by the applicant and advice from officers.
 The Panel also considered relevant legislation and the purposes of the licencing objectives.